 Step 3: Damp areas are a no no when trying to apply Diatomaceous Earth as it needs to be dry to be effective against ANY crawling insect.
 Using any type of caulk, sealant, or silicone, be sure to seal up any and cracks under sinks, bathroom, near baseboards, or around doors that have poor or missing weather stripping.
 This fix is permanent and would be a good time to take care of these small cosmetic glitches.
 It will keep the roaches out and that is what matters the most in this situation.

-Behind baseboards, wall sockets (be sure to take the plates off, light switches (be sure to take the plates off), under appliances, under sinks, cracks or crevices, and where food is commonly dropped and forgotten about.
+Behind baseboards, wall sockets (be sure to take the plates off, light switches (be sure to take the plates off), under appliances, under sinks, cracks or crevices, wall voids, and where food is commonly dropped and forgotten about.
 Please use the Pest Pistol Powder Duster to aid you in getting this powder in those locations.
 Leave applied for 7 days and then repeat steps 1-4 every week for 1 month.

 Step 5: Apply Diatomaceous Earth around the outside foundation of your home.
 Be sure to go out at least 1 foot from the start of your foundation to ensure proper protection from these bugs and other crawling insects as well.
 Whether you live in a dry or damp area this is an important step in making sure the roaches come into contact with it before they have a chance to enter the home.
 This will not deter them from entering but they will not live as long and the hope is that is will dehydrate them for instance before they lay eggs.
 Leave down for 7 days or after a rain.
 Reapply and keep applied for 1 month just being sure the product is applied in a light, even, and visible fashion.